Barcelona 1-0 Levante: Cesc nets winner but Catalans stutter without Messi

 And that pattern continued into the second half as Barca’s struggles continued.
 Robert Acquafresca even had the ball in the back of the net, though his effort was correctly chalked off for offside.

-But the changes did little to freshen up Barca’s ranks as Vilanova would have hoped, as their schemes and plots in front of the Levante box continued to yield no reward.
+But the changes did little to freshen up Barca’s ranks as Vilanova would have hoped, as its schemes and plots in front of the Levante box continued to yield no reward.

 With nine minutes remaining, hope was restored for one brief second when Alves’ cross was played into the path of Villa 10 yards out, but true to his form throughout the game, the striker blazed over the bar.